Media Production *

 BA(Hons) Media Production

-This degree is for students wanting to develop a broad spectrum of skills in production, research and thinking about media production and journalism.
+This pathway is for students wanting to develop a broad spectrum of skills in production, research and thinking about media production and journalism.
 Graduate with a portfolio of innovative content, in a strong position to progress as a media producer.

 BA(Hons) Media Production (Creative Content)